 We also ask that day parents not excuse their child prior to papers, tests, and the like even if they have free blocks prior to those classes.
 This places other students at a disadvantage while depriving your child from learning about balancing commitments.

 Day students who become ill during the school day must check in with the Health Center staff before leaving for home.
 It is the responsibility of the student to make up all work missed during absences.

 When a student is absent on the day a significant paper or project is due, it is the student’s responsibility to deliver the paper or project to the class teacher.

-Any student who misses more than half of their academic commitments in a single school day will not be allowed to participate in after school activities on that day unless extenuating circumstances merit an exception by the assistant head/academic dean or the acting director of student life.
+Any student who misses more than half of their academic commitments in a single school day will not be allowed to participate in after school activities on that day unless extenuating circumstances merit an exception by the assistant head/academic dean or the dean of students.

 2.02 Academic Accommodations